Logo

 Nervous bulimia

 SSRIs are also used to treat anorexia and bulimia, two obsessive illnesses linked to eating behaviors.
-For this, fluoxetine is used specifically.
-While psychotherapy is the preferred treatment for these disorders, SSRIs may lessen binge eating and vomiting that are linked to bulimia.
+We specifically use fluoxetine for this.
+Psychotherapy is the preferred treatment for these disorders, but SSRIs may lessen the binge eating and vomiting associated with bulimia.

 Pain in Neuropathic Nerves

-These drugs are used to treat physical disorders in addition to mental health issues.
-SNRIs are recommended to treat a variety of body nerve problems.
+In addition to treating mental health issues, these drugs also treat physical disorders.
+The FDA recommends SNRIs to treat various body nerve problems.
 Duloxetine[4*] has been licensed by the FDA to treat fibromyalgia (chronic muscle pain) and neuropathic pain linked to diabetes.

 Off-Label Applications

-When a doctor prescribes a drug that is authorized for one illness but has not yet received FDA approval for another ailment, this is known as off-label usage.
-The following medical conditions are treated off-label using SSRIs and SNRIs.
+When a doctor prescribes a drug that is authorized for one illness but has not yet received FDA approval for another ailment, the practice is known as off-label usage.
+SSRIs and SNRIs treat the following medical conditions off-label.

 Early Fertilization

-Because of their anorgasmic effects, SSRIs are given off-label to treat males who ejaculate too soon.
+Males who ejaculate too soon often receive SSRIs off-label due to their anorgasmic effects.
 Sertraline and fluoxetine are often used for this purpose.

 headaches